newrelic/nri-kubernetes/charts/newrelic-infrastructure/README.md

 ## Chart particularities

 ### Low data mode
 There are two mechanisms to reduce the amount of data that this integration sends to New Relic.
-See this snippet fomr the `values.yaml` file:
+See this snippet from the `values.yaml` file:
 ```yaml
 common:
   config: